-To offset the costs of the elective the Academy will now be charging a fee to participate in the elective. $100 for those affiliated w/ the University of Colorado Hospital, Children's Hospital Colorado, Denver Health, and the VA and $400 for external participants with external being anyone outside of the University of Colorado Health System.
-Depending on the state of the pandemic, this fee may be waived for the May 2021 session.
+To offset the costs of the elective the Academy charges a fee to participate.
+The fee is $100 for those affiliated w/ the University of Colorado Hospital, Children's Hospital Colorado, Denver Health, and the VA and $400 for external participants (ie. anyone outside of the University of Colorado Health System).

 This elective will provide residents and fellows with the knowledge, attitudes and teaching skills necessary for an academic teaching physician.
 The course has four components.
 The first component is a series of workshops and lectures that introduce fundamentals of medical education.
 The second component is a project for trainees to develop and apply their teaching skills to an area of their choice (curriculum development, procedural teaching, etc.).
 The third component is a teaching practicum typically involving the medical student ICC course and practicing skills of small group facilitation.
 The fourth component is an Observed Structured Teaching Encounter (OSTE), where course participants will practice these skills with standardized learners at the Center for Advancing Professional Excellence (CAPE).
 The goals of the elective are…

 The workshops will be led by faculty who have experience in each topic.
 The workshops are designed to be interactive and allow for practicing new skills.
 Examples include:

 There are multiple opportunities for teaching practicum in the clinic and classroom setting.
 Teaching practicum opportunities include, but are not limited to:

 Residents and fellows will design and implement a medical education project specific to their residency or fellowship program.
 Trainees will identify a project prior to the start of the elective.
 The project will allow trainees to implement their skills in an area of interest.
 Possible projects include: